JMSLab/Template/docs/production.md

 Production encompasses the steps we take before we circulate or submit a paper draft.
 By default everything we say below about _the paper_ applies similarly to the online appendix and any other document that we plan to circulate.

-* We will initiate production by assigning someone to an issue called "Supervise production".
-This _supervisor_ will:
+* We will initiate production by assigning someone (the _supervisor_) to an issue called "Supervise production".
+The supervisor will:
   * Open a _main production branch_ linked to the "Supervise production" issue.
 We will refer to this as the _main production branch_.
   * Create and assign one github issue corresponding to each production task, with one assignee serving as _task lead_ on each task.
   * Keep in touch with everyone involved in production to help align timing and clear roadblocks.
   * Keep in mind that we expect production to take about one workweek with 3-4 people helping.
-  * When production is completed, compile the main production branch, create a PDF diff, and open a pull request with PI(s) assigned as reviewers.
+  * When production is completed, compile the main production branch, create a PDF diff, and open a pull request with PI assigned as reviewer.

 *  When working on individual production tasks, to keep things moving and minimize scope for branch conflict:
    * Note the default time estimate.
-If you expect a much longer time to completion, consult the PI(s).
+If you expect a much longer time to completion, consult the PI.
    * Do not create an issue branch until you are ready to make edits.
    * When creating an issue branch, branch off of the main production branch.
    * Avoid compiling on issue branches unless necessary.
    * When merging an issue branch, merge back to the main production branch.
-   * Skip review of pulls for tasks where work has already been reviewed by multiple RAs.
+   * Skip review of pulls for tasks where work has already been reviewed by multiple RAs, except where PI review is requested below.
-   * Avoid compiling on production issueWhen it can be avoided, we recommend not fully compiling production issue branches before merging back to the main production branch, so as to minimize scope for merge conflicts.

 * When producing task deliverables:
-   * Post them in the relevant issue branch and @ references the PI(s).
+   * Post them in the relevant issue branch and tag the PI.
    * Make them clear and readable but don't worry about making them pretty.
    * If possible, ask the task lead to consolidate different sets of comments into a single list or PDF.